rest-for-physics/framework/doc/tutorials/Installation of REST.md

 ./installGarfield.sh
 \endcode

-**Note:** Make sure you load the Garfield++ env variables in your environment by openning a new terminal.
+\warning Make sure you load the Garfield++ env variables in your environment by openning a new terminal.

 ### Install Geant4 (optional)